johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 * The name of the solar system, which is a required field.
 * A list of planets.

-The `Planet` class name does not need double quotes because it is already define above this class in the model.
+The `Planet` class name does not need double quotes because it is already defined above this class in the model.

-The `planet` field is initalized with a `default_factory` of `list`.
-You must do this for all lists and dictonaries in a dataclass.
+The `planet` field is initialized with a `default_factory` of `list`.
+You must do this for all lists and dictionaries in a dataclass.

 The `add_planet` method is used to add a planet to this solar system, we will see later how this works.